 How much does it cost to start an LLC in New Hampshire?

-The filing fee for New Hampshire LLCs is $102.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a New Hampshire LLC is $100.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in New Hampshire?